Please note that Tapas no longer supports Internet Explorer.

 Aelius stared like he was debating whether to actually leave him behind.
 “Move aside unless you want to get knocked on your ass and you know I will do it.”
 He pushed open the weighted doors as Zhen Xue sidestepped out of the way.
 Dust flew around them from the movement, hinges creaking loudly in the silence.

 Zhen Xue followed at an unhurried pace, finding the interior similarly decayed—broken tables and chairs, glass shattered across what he suspected was once a beautiful rug but now a scrap of fabric.
 He tried the light switch, but after viewing the pathetic excuse for a light bulb, decided that it wasn’t worth the effort.
-He reached into his coat pocket, pulling out two flashlights and wordlessly handed one to Aelius.
-His thumb slid against the switch, light casting an ominous shadow across Aelius’ features, making the white of his eyes glow.
-“Did you bring what I asked?”

-His eyebrows rose nearly touching his hairline.
+His eyebrows rose, nearly touching his hairline.
 “Toadstool and liverwurst?”

 “Yes.”